 See *mind blown*

 How about this one: The forbidden fruit mentioned in Genesis is an apple - right?
 Wrong!
 Well maybe right but in actual fact the bible doesn't actually name the forbidden fruit it's just been passed through the history books that it was referring to an apple!
-Makes you wonder what else in the bible has been interrupted the wrong way or in a way that suits the person reading it- sorry I won't go there - but seriously I have only ever seen pictures depicting an apple!
+Makes you wonder what else in the bible has been interpreted the wrong way or in a way that suits the person reading it- sorry I won't go there - but seriously I have only ever seen pictures depicting an apple!

 I was reading a list of misconceptions that people believe to be true in the paper this morning, the article is here, and it is fascinating.
 The study was conducted by Ripleys Believe it or Not in London.
 I love history and I love knowing how things started or how phrases originated - I did a fun fact Friday on it way back when: here and here (this was the original)- so these kinds of articles always get my attention.